That’s how caseworkers and clients described the lobby at Cabarrus County Department of Social Services (DHS).

 [Full Case Study]

-To learn more about Cabarrus County DHS’ story, download the written case study and check out these firsthand reactions in the four-part video case study series.
+To learn more about Cabarrus County DHS’ story, view the case study and check out these firsthand reactions in the four-part video case study series.

 Cabarrus County Department of Human Services’ (DHS) clients were frustrated by a confusing lobby and long waits, which had a ripple effect on the agency’s efficiency.
 Cabarrus County DHS partnered with Northwoods to redesign the lobby, upgrade appointment management software for caseworkers, and modernize business processes to reduce client and caseworker frustration and process applications for services much faster.